The official blog of the Lung Institute.

 - Brass Instrument: Harmonica

 Although music therapy can help ease the symptoms in those experiencing respiratory illness, it cannot address the disease itself.
-Yet within the field of stem cell therapy and stem cell research, treatments are available that not only work to reduce pulmonary inflammation and address symptoms, but promote healing within the lungs themselves.
+Yet within the field of cellular therapy and cellular research, treatments are available that not only work to reduce pulmonary inflammation and address symptoms, but promote healing within the lungs themselves.

 As the scientific community continues to put their best minds to the task of solving the problems and complications of the human body, the Lung Institute will continue to bring these advancements to the public with the hope of bettering quality of life for those who need it most.